Archive for the ‘blog’ Category

 Two of the streets appear to be named after the principal family in residence – the Kazandjian household in Kazancı Sokağı and the Kullukian or Koulloukian household in Güllük Sokağı (“roses street”).

 The occupations of four of the householders are given – goldsmith, weaver, confectioner, sawyer.
 A fifth man – Ohanes, the sole taxpaying resident in Gümüşoğlu Sokağı – is either a barber or bears the surname Berber or Berberian – the original record does not make it clear.
+He may even have the surname Gumushian, after which the street is named.
 Given the name of this mahalle, one would assume that at least one of the men without a given occupation was a baker.